mim-uw/rc-2022-23/docs/lab5.md

-# Task 4 (1 point)
+## Task 4 (1 point)

 Find 2D coordinates of a few (five is enough) points that are visible on both photos by hand.
+Coordinates should be quite accurate — up to a single pixel.
+You can do this for example by displaying an image in `cv2.imshow()` or `plt.imshow()` and zooming in so that single pixels are big enough to distinguish their coordinates.

 Using those coordinates as a ground truth find a projective transformation between the right and the left photo using results of the previous task.

-# Task 5 (3 points)
+## Task 5 (3 points)

 Using the projective transformation you have already found, stitch two photos into one.
 For the overlapping area use a weighted average of pixels (smoothing as described during the lecture) where the weights are proportional to the distance